yash-srivastava19/syngen/README.md

 ## What factors we considered?
 Let's see.
 Will update later.

-- For HF models, we are sticking our analysis to models which are around 1B parameters, so that our implementation doesn't take too much space.
+- For HF models, I are sticking our analysis to models which are around 1B parameters, so that our implementation doesn't take too much space.
 This also gives an idea on sigal/noise ratio for small models.

+- For commercial LLMS, I chose Cohere models cause their free tier works for my use case, and the command-r-plus model is actually really good.

+- To test with completely local model, I chose Llama3.2, accessed by Ollama.

 ## Metrics
 1. **Concept/Category Drift:** Without any additional context, can the LM understand what product category we are talking about, and whether or not it sticks to it.